 Individuals reporting a missing student should immediately notify MUPD by calling (573) 882-7201.
-The appropriate Residence Hall Coordinator (RHC) or the University Student Apartments (USA) Office Manager will also be immediately notified.
+The appropriate Residence Hall Coordinator (RHC) or a Residential Life Assistant Director will also be immediately notified.

-MUPD is responsible for investigating reports of a missing student who resides in an On-Campus Student Housing and determining whether that student is missing.
-MUPD will work with the RHC or USA Office Manager for the facility where the student resides to gather information and attempt to locate the student.
+MUPD is responsible for investigating reports of a missing student who resides in On-Campus Student Housing.
+MUPD will work with Residential Life Staff for the facility where the student resides to gather information and attempt to locate the student.